awsdocs/aws-dms-user-guide/doc_source/CHAP_Monitoring.md

 Outgoing task changes for the target in rows per second\.

 **CDCLatencySource**
 The gap, in seconds, between the last event captured from the source endpoint and current system time stamp of the AWS DMS instance\.
-If no changes have been captured from the source due to task scoping, AWS DMS sets this value to zero\.
+CDCLatencySource represents the latency between source and replication instance\.
+High CDCLatencySource means the process of capturing changes from source is delayed\.
+To identify latency in an ongoing replication, you can view this metric together with CDCLatencyTarget\.
+If both CDCLatencySource and CDCLatencyTarget are high, investigate CDCLatencySource first\.

 **CDCLatencyTarget**
 The gap, in seconds, between the first event timestamp waiting to commit on the target and the current timestamp of the AWS DMS instance\.
-This value occurs if there are transactions that are not handled by target\.
-Otherwise, target latency is the same as source latency if all transactions are applied\.
-Target latency should never be smaller than the source latency\.
+CDCLatencyTarget represents the latency between replication instance and target\.
+When CDCLatencyTarget is high, it indicates the process of applying change events to the target is delayed\.
+To identify latency in an ongoing replication, you can view this metric together with CDCLatencySource\.
+If CDCLatencyTarget is high but CDCLatencySource isn’t high, investigate if:
++ No primary keys or indexes are in the target
++ Resource bottlenecks occur in the target or replication instance
++ Network issues reside between replication instance and target

+**CPUUtilization**
+The percentage of CPU being used by a task\.
+Units: Percent

+**SwapUsage**
+The amount of swap used by the task\.
+Units: Bytes

+**MemoryUsage**
+The resident set size \(RSS\) occupied by a task\.
+It indicates the portion of memory occupied by a task held in main memory \(RAM\)\.
+Since parts of the occupied memory are paged out, or parts of the executable are never loaded, MemoryUsage doesn’t include memory held in swap space or file system\.

-## Managing AWS DMS Task Logs<a name="CHAP_Monitoring.ManagingLogs"></a>
+## Viewing and managing AWS DMS task logs<a name="CHAP_Monitoring.ManagingLogs"></a>

+You can use Amazon CloudWatch to log task information during an AWS DMS migration process\.
+You enable logging when you select task settings\.
+For more information, see [Logging task settings](CHAP_Tasks.CustomizingTasks.TaskSettings.Logging.md)\.

+To view logs of a task that ran, follow these steps:

+1. Open the AWS DMS console, and choose **Database migration tasks** from the navigation pane\.
+The Database migration tasks dialog appears\.

+1. Select the name of your task\.
+The Overview details dialog appears\.

+1. Locate the **Migration task logs** section and choose **View CloudWatch Logs**\.

-AWS DMS uses Amazon CloudWatch to log task information during the migration process\.
-You can use the AWS CLI or the AWS DMS API to view information about the task logs\.
+In addition, you can use the AWS CLI or AWS DMS API to view information about task logs\.
 To do this, use the `describe-replication-instance-task-logs` AWS CLI command or the AWS DMS API action `DescribeReplicationInstanceTaskLogs`\.

 For example, the following AWS CLI command shows the task log metadata in JSON format\.